Notes on the Geography of Northern India: New Delhi

 All in all, a very good system.

-Worth a thousand words: three riders, three cellphones.
+Three riders, three cellphones.

 And what do you suppose this might be?
 Surely it's some important government building.